OUR TEAM

 Kelly Cline

-Kelly worked in various industries before joining our team, with a desire to understand horticulture and plant design.
-He is diligent, positive and helpful, with a deep curiosity about plants.
+Kelly worked in a variety of industries before joining our team, with a desire to understand horticulture and plant design.
+In the time he's been with us, he has grown tremendously in gardening knowledge and been promoted to crew leadership.

 Our service area includes North Seattle (north of the ship canal), Shoreline, and Lake Forest Park.